tweag/python-monorepo-example/2017-11-23-reflection-tutorial.md

 What is reflection?
 ===================

-Type-class reflection is a mechanism to use a value as a type-class instance.
+Type-class reflection is an extension of Haskell which makes it possible to use a value as a type-class instance.
 There is a [package on Hackage](https://www.stackage.org/haddock/lts-9.0/reflection-2.1.2/Data-Reflection.html), implementing type-class reflection for GHC, which I will use for this tutorial.
+Type-class reflection being an extension of Haskell (that is, it can't be defined from other Haskell features), this implementation is GHC-specific and will probably not work with another compiler.

 Literate Haskell
 ================